JeffDeCola/jeffCoin/architecture.md

   pendingBlock into lockedBlock
 * Performs the `mining (poW)` on the lockedBlocked
 * Difficulty is how many zero are needed at the beginning of the hash
+* Mining is finding the nonce that creates the hash with the leading zeros
-* When block is solved, broadcast block to entire Network to check for `consensus`
+* When a block is solved, it is broadcast to entire Network to check for `consensus`

 **[MINER-DATASTRUCTURES](https://github.com/JeffDeCola/jeffCoin/blob/master/miner/miner-datastructures.go)**